 Select the Locations you wish to add:

-- east
+1) east

-west
+2) west

-Create a new Location
+3) Create a new Location

-Add all Locations
+4) Add all Locations

-help
+?) help

-back
+b) back

+q) quit

+Enter one or more choices separated by commas [b]: 1,2

+We confirm that these are the correct values and finish configuring the location.

+Configuring the 'preferred-failover-location' property (Continued)

+The 'preferred-failover-location' property references the following Locations:

+- 1) east - 2) west

+- 1) Use these values

+- 2) Add one or more values

+- 3) Remove one or more values

+- 4) Leave undefined

+- 5) Revert changes

+- ?) help

 - q) quit

-Enter one or more choices separated by commas [b]: 1,2 We confirm that these are the correct values and finish configuring the location. >>>> Configuring the 'preferred-failover-location' property (Continued) The 'preferred-failover-location' property references the following Locations: 1) east 2) west Do you want to modify the 'preferred-failover-location' property?
-1) Use these values 2) Add one or more values 3) Remove one or more values 4) Leave undefined 5) Revert changes ?) help q) quit Enter choice [1]: >>>> Configure the properties of the Location Property Value(s) \\\\\ 1) description 2) preferred-failover-location east, west ?) help finish - create the new Location f) d) display the equivalent dsconfig arguments to create this object b) back q) quit Enter choice [b]: f The Location was created successfully
+Enter choice [1]: >>>> Configure the properties of the Location Property Value(s) ......
+1) description 2) preferred-failover-location east, west ?) help finish - create the new Location f) display the equivalent dsconfig arguments to create this d) object b) back q) quit Enter choice [b]: f >>>> Apply Change To Server Group or Single Server The current server has been configured to keep its configuration synchronized with all servers in the 'all-servers' server group, which is composed of servers with ids [proxy-east-01:389,proxy-east-02:389,proxy-west-01:389,proxy-west-02:389].
+When applying a change to a group of servers, every server must be available and validate the change before it's applied to any server.
+Do you wish to update all servers in the group or only the currently selected server? g) Update all servers in the 'all-servers' group s) Update only the current server b) back c) cancel Enter choice: g

+The Location was created successfully